Kr0issant/MediaFire-Upload-Automation-Tool-UplinkFire/README.md

 * **Account Suspension**
   * If an account has been inactive for a long time, it will get suspended.
-  * It is adviced to delete suspended accounts from the Accounts list
+  * It is advised to delete suspended accounts from the Accounts list
   * To prevent account suspension, log into each account at least once a year.

 ## 🚫 Limitations